tomsiewert/berichtsheft-cli/README.md

 # The "Berichtsheft" CLI

-In Germany, an apprentice needs to write a "Berichtsheft" every week to ensure they also do the "correct" work (e.g. making coffee as main task in a apprenticeship for an IT specialist is not correct).
+In Germany, an apprentice needs to write a "Berichtsheft" every week to ensure they also do the "correct" work (e.g. making coffee as main task in an apprenticeship for an IT specialist is not correct).

 In general, it is a summary of the tasks the apprentice has done in a week.